mautic/developer-documentation-new/docs/design/accordion.rst

    {% endset %}

 .. note::
-   For instance, you can loop over form fields or any other data to generate the content dynamically.
+   For instance, you can loop over Form fields or any other data to generate the content dynamically.

 Include the ``accordion.html.twig`` template in your main template and pass an array of items.
 Each item should have:

 - ``id``: a unique identifier.
 - ``title``: the title of the accordion item.
 - ``padding_inline``: (Optional) boolean to control padding within the content.
 Defaults to true if not defined.
-- ``content``: the content to be displayed when the item is expanded.
+- ``content``: the content displays when the item expands.

 Example: